 Unsurprisingly disciplinary problems surfaced also during the author’s time in the Legions.
 One of these incidents of drunken disorderliness led to arrest and jail.
 The zenith was reached with the the merciless satire Klub českých Pickwiků where the non-conformist writer insulted six leaders of the Russian branch of the National Council.
 It was printed in Revoluce 6 May 1917 (23 April).
 The background was the ongoing squabble between Russian oriented and the western oriented groups in the Czech exile movement where Jaroslav Hašek sided with the first.
 After the episode he was prosecuted and was forced to apologise to the insulted parties.
 He was also locked up for a week.
 From now on he was an ordinary soldier and was assigned to the 1st Regiment's machine gun detachment.
 In this capacity he took part in the battle of Zborów on 2 July.
 He also took part in the retreat from Tarnopol after the collapse of the Kerensky offensive.

-His regiment was from the beginning of August located by Berezne and here Masaryk paid them a visit soon after.
+His regiment was from the beginning of August located by Berezne and here professor Masaryk paid them a visit soon after.
 Hašek now became a secretary at the regiments's staff, was elected to the regimental committee and was also decorated for his part in the battle of Zborów.
-During this period he played an important role in exposing the Austrian agent Alexandr Mašek.
-The spy was arrested and executed when the Legions left Ukraine in February 1918.
-It was only on 15 November that Jaroslav Hašek was back in Kiev as a writer, although he had written for Čechoslovan already in August.
+During this period he played a part in exposing the alleged Austrian agent Hynek Mašek who was shot when the Legions left Ukraine in February 1918.
+It was only on 15 November 1917 that Jaroslav Hašek was back in Kiev as a writer, although he had written for Čechoslovan already in August.

 Several of the articles and editorials Hašek wrote in the autumn of 1917 were highly critical of the Bolsheviks.
 He even described Lenin as a "paid agent of German imperialism" and as late as the turn of the year he voiced similar views.
 He also attacked Alois Muna and Arno Hais, the leaders of the Kiev section of the Czech Bolshevik movement in Russia.
 Muna didn't forget this and was instrumental in having Hašek "exiled" to Samara in spring 1918.
 At this time Hašek and other young radicals toyed with the idea of sending sabotage groups into Austria-Hungary, an idea rejected by the National Council.